Sorry, you need to enable JavaScript to visit this website.

 The third series of Young Cities started in 2023.
 The program continues its mission of empowering youth and fostering creative engagement in addressing local challenges.
 With the participation of municipalities and communities like Nicosia, Germasogeia, Aradippou, and others, it seeks to cultivate modern skills, promote active citizenship, and drive positive change within Cyprus's communities.

-The successful programme continues in 2024 with the fourth series, with the participation of the communities of Paralimni, Xylofagou, Kyperounda, Pafos and Kourion.
+The successful programme continued in 2024 with the fourth series, involving communities of Paralimni, Xylofagou, Kyperounda, Pafos and Kourion.
+It concluded in 2025 with the fifth and final series, involving the communities of Larnaca, Idalion-South Nicosia, Pegeia, Frenaros, Psevdas and Kofinou.

 Quality assurance/quality guidelines for non-formal learning